ismail-arame/chat_app/README.md

 `MERN stack` (Mongodb, Express, React, Nodejs) , `nextjs` for server side rendering and `typescript` for type checking, socketio for realtime communication and `authentication` is done using `JWT` (Json Web Token)

+## TODO :

+setup docker to run the website in a container

 you have to set envirenment varaibles in both frontend and backend in order to make it work perfectly.

 ## Frontend :